II. THE PROKARYOTIC CELL: BACTERIA

 1. Bacterial enzymes called autolysins:

-2. The bactoprenols transport the peptidoglycan monomers across the cytoplasmic membrane and interacts with transglycosidases to insert the monomers into existing peptidoglycan (see Fig. 3, step-3, Fig. 3, step-4, Fig. 3, step-5, and Fig. 3, step-6)
+2. The peptidoglycan monomers are synthesized in the cytosol (see Fig. 4, step-1 and Fig. 4, step-2) and bind to bactoprenol.
+The bactoprenols transport the peptidoglycan monomers across the cytoplasmic membrane and interacts with transglycosidases to insert the monomers into existing peptidoglycan (see Fig. 4, step-3, Fig. 4, step-4, Fig. 4, step-5, and Fig. 4, step-6)

 In Escherichia coli, the terminal D-alanine is cleaved from the pentapeptides to form a tetrapeptides.
 This provides the energy to bond the D-alanine of one tetrapeptide to the diaminopimelic acid of another tetrapeptide (see Fig. 1B).
 In the case of Staphylococcus aureus, the terminal D-alanine is cleaved from the pentapeptides to form a tetrapeptides.
 This provides the energy to bond a pentaglycine bridge (5 molecules of the amino acid glycine) from the D-alanine of one tetrapeptide to the L-lysine of another (see Fig. 1A).